llms.txt and llms-full.txt

 Control visibility

 You can exclude whole pages from LLM endpoints (llms.txt and llms-full.txt) by adding noindex: true to the page’s frontmatter.
-Pages marked noindex are hidden from your documentation site’s navigation and not indexed by search engines but can still be accessed directly by URL.
+Pages marked noindex aren’t indexed by search engines but remain visible in your sidebar navigation and can still be accessed directly by URL.
+To also hide a page from navigation, see Hiding content.

 Within pages, use <llms-only> and <llms-ignore> tags to control what content is exposed to AI versus human readers on your documentation site.
 These tags affect all Markdown output intended for AI consumption: LLM endpoints, Copy page, and View as Markdown.